zhongfu/tp/docs/UserGuide.md

 | `mark`      | `mark JOBID`                                                                     | `mark 2`                                                                                                 |
 | `assign`    | `assign JOBID i/INDEX`                                                           | `assign 2 i/1`                                                                                           |

+## For v1.3.1
+Commands include `pay PERSON_INDEX y/`, and `export PERSON_INDEX`.
+Writeups `coming soon`.
+Paying the person makes the payments immutable.
+Exporting gets you the .csv file of a person in your data folder.
+It is a payment slip for the employee's reference.

 --------------------------------------------------------------------------------------------------------------------

 ## Features